vetjogwapo/cv/curriculum_vitae/README.md

 # Beautiful Login Page In Flutter
-Create a login page and dashboard for queuing system in flutter.
+Create a curriculum vitae in flutter.
 This amazing app is provided in open source.
 So, helpful contributions are highly appreciated.

 ## ScreenShots